Home Product Download News Faq Forums About

 Adaptive Modeler currently creates "single security" models.
 So only one security can be forecasted by a particular model.

-Can I automatically create models for several securities and report the results?
+Can I automatically create models for several securities and get the results?

 Yes.
 This is possible through the Batch function (from the "Tools" menu).